-The Company derives revenues through its subsidiaries from the sale of electricity and the sale of solar renewable energy credits (REC).
-Energy generation revenue and solar renewable energy credits revenue are recognized as electricity generated by the solar energy facility and delivered to the grid at which time all performance obligations have been delivered.
-Revenues are based on actual output and contractual sale prices set forth in long-term contracts and the actual price achieved for energy sold to the spot market.
+The Company derives revenues through its subsidiaries from the sale of electricity and the sale of solar renewable energy credits (RECs) in Romania and guarantees of origin certificates (GoOs) in Poland.
+The Company receives Green Certificates based on the amount of energy produced in Romania.
+Energy generation revenue and solar renewable energy credits revenue are recognized as electricity generated by the Company's solar energy facilities is delivered to the grid, at which time all performance obligations have been delivered.
+Revenues are based on actual output and contractual sale prices set forth in its customer contracts.